Howtoo Logo

 Step 8: Reconnect alternator wiring

-• Install the B+ cable onto the stud and tighten using a 10mm socket.
+• Install the B+ cable and tighten using a 13mm socket and 3/8" torque wrench (10–100 Nm range).

-Step 9: Reinstall the serpentine belt
+Step 9: Reinstall serpentine belt

 ✅ After Repair